-This article comes from my friend, web developer and software writer, Gregor Spowart.
+This article comes from web developer and software writer, Gregor Spowart.
 He shares 4 simple ways to produce better work and refresh your thinking, so you are more creative and productive.

 When I first started my business, I knew that I was going to have to work hard if I wanted to succeed.
 In my mind, hard work equalled success.
 So, as long as I worked hard then I’d be successful in what I did.
 Looking back that’s laughably naïve, but these are the lessons you very quickly learn when you’re starting out!

 The phrase “Work smarter, not harder” is pretty much a cliché now, which is a shame.
 It’s actually a good idea to ask ourselves, ‘are there any alternative ways to work, which are at least as effective as my current working practices, yet require less effort?’